CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

   patterns: (\*.fastq, \*.fq, \*.fastq.gz, \*.fq.gz).
 It's okay if different samples are named differently, but the two mate files of paired-end samples must be named with the same extension.

+* If there is an outgroup among samples, a file containing the relative or absolute paths of the directories of the samples in outgroup must be created in advance, and the relative or absolute path of this file should be specified in the parameter "RemoveAbnormalSnp_ExtraParams" in the configuration file "snppipeline.conf" (see the description of the parameter "RemoveAbnormalSnp_ExtraParams").

 Outputs
 -------